C0nc/SMG/README.md

 ## Reference Website

-1. You can choice the target gene sets enrichment analysis based on the list in this reference website:
+1.You can choice the target gene sets enrichment analysis based on the list in this reference website:

 https://maayanlab.cloud/Enrichr/